YeWenjia/TypedDirectedGradualTypingWithBlame/README.md

 ## Correspondence

 There are three folders and we show some important definitions and theorems correspondence with the coq formalization.
+The following three tables show the correspondence between lemmas discussed in paper and their source coq code.
+For example, one can find the `Lemma 3.5 (Preservation)` in file `\Bg/coq/Type_Safety.v` and the lemma name in file is `TypedReduce_preservation`.

 ### \Bg/coq folder :